 Why has there been a global surge of new Covid variant NB.1.8.1?

-Scientists and experts believe the variant is more transmissible than previous variants
+Scientists and experts believe the ‘Nimbus’ strain is more transmissible than previous variants

-Cases have now been reported in Asian countries such as Thailand, Indonesia and China, while the UKHSA recorded the first 13 cases in England last week.
+Cases have now been reported in Asian countries such as Thailand, Indonesia and China, while the UK Health Security Agency recorded the first 13 cases in England last week.

 What do we know about the variant NB.1.8.1?